petrinm/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - Continue to refine and improve the interactive information panels
     - Save streamed data to file to avoid unbounded memory usage when viewing live data

+**Version 2.2.0 (June XX, 2024)**

+- Added VizEventDialog message type to VizMessage.proto.
+EventDialogs allow the user to create a GUI panel that pops up in Vizard with informational text and optional button choices that the viewer can select to provide input to the simulation (via a VizEventReply message).
+There are three dialog format types: informational, caution (yellow), and warning (red).
+- Added ability to send keyboard and EventDialog selection inputs live to connected Basilisk simulation, via the new VizInput message in VizMessage.proto,  this feature requires Vizard to be connected to Basilisk in the Receive & Reply mode
+- Added Receive Only streaming mode to allow additional Vizard instances to subscribe to a Basilisk simulation as viewers.
+Receive Only connections cannot provide input back to the Basilisk simulation
+- Added forced synchronization of EventDialog and certain settings (orbit line visibility, coordinate frame visibility) of Receive Only (broadcast) viewers with the Receive and Reply user (trainer).
+  When forced synchronization is enabled, broadcast Vizard instances will display the current choices and settings selections of the trainer.
+The trainer can release forced synchronization mode under the Broadcast tab of the Settings panel to allow broadcast viewers to control their own displays.
+- Improved Vizard handling of incorrect socket address or connection type: failure to connect will result in error message and user will have a chance to correct socket address and/or connection type
+- Improved camera transition between scale regimes (spacecraft local view to planet local view to hello view)
+- Improved camera transition on selection of new camera target

 **Version 2.1.6.1 (March 20, 2024)**

 - force Vizard to show the most recently received message when a camera image request